“When you blame others, you give up your power to change.”

 Focus On Solution-Based Thinking

 Acknowledge that you are fully responsible for the situation you are in irrespective of whether you played a large or small role in creating the circumstances that led to a particular problem.
 By openly acknowledging how your choices and decisions have led you to that very moment helps you to focus on solutions to overcome them.
 What did I do, or not do, which may have contributed to this problem?
-How are others affected by this problem or my choices or decisions?
+How are others affected by this problem?
 How am I affected by this situation?
 How did I contribute to the problem?
 How is this situation of my own making?
 Having taken the ownership of the situation you can figure out which part of the problem you were responsible or have control in solving.
 Identifying your role and owning it can help you to work around the problem and initiate the required changes to improve your situation and resolve the problem.

 So, what does personal responsibility mean to you?
 How personally responsible are you?
 Do you hold yourself accountable for your choices and decisions?
 What comes to your mind regarding some of your own past mistakes?
 Do you consider yourself as a victim or a victor?What have you done recently to create opportunities to move forward with your dreams or goals?
 Is there someone on your mind who deserves an authentic apology?
 Do you take personal responsibility to make things happen?
 What’s getting in the way of you seeking or creating opportunities for yourself?
 What changes can you initiate today to become more personally responsible?
 If your words or thoughts are hindering your progress, what could you possibly choose to do?